hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @pixel40 please next time use http://gist.github.com/ for big snippets to keep the chat cleaner

 [13:35:13](#1B3b9i7lAQ3p0PEuTPYHUhiHxFtThDT6R4O-TP73cr4) <hiiamboris (NOT THIS ONE)>:
-Good job on making your own UI anyway Ì†ΩÌ∏â
+Good job on making your own UI anyway üòâ

 [14:18:07](#blqpMZTEw5tvpS5VmclfyXIzEMg4rRpwEKCSyrxAqcA) <pixel40 (pixel40)>:
 @hiiamboris Thank you, will do.